1999 Family Vacation Guide, Brat Packing

 In the 176,000-acre West Elk Wilderness you'll find 200 miles of trails, among them this scenic 23-mile loop that leaves from the Horse Ranch Park trailhead and goes to Sheep Lake via Cliff Creek Trail and returns via Castle Pass and Swampy Pass trails.
-The trip takes about three days and climbs a moderate 2,000 feet, passing craggy summits, broad ridges,
+The trip takes about three days and climbs a moderate 2,000 feet, passing craggy summits, broad ridges, and long valleys.

 This is great country for wildlife-watching; you'll spot bighorn sheep, black bears, coyotes, and a band of mountain goats that was transplanted here in the 1970s.
 Teach the kids how to identify the prints of the larger mammals.